-1Then Jehoshaphat the king of Judah returned to his house in peace to Jerusalem.
+1Then Jehoshaphat the king of Judah returned in peace to his house in Jerusalem.

-2Jehu the son of Hanani the seer went out to meet him and said to king Jehoshaphat, “Should you help the wicked and love those who hate Yahweh?
-Because of this, wrath is on you from before Yahweh.
+2But Jehu the son of Hanani the seer went out to meet him and said to King Jehoshaphat, “Should you help the wicked and love those who hate Yahweh?
+Because of this, wrath is on you from the presence of Yahweh.

 4Jehoshaphat lived at Jerusalem, and he went out again among the people from Beer-sheba to the hill country of Ephraim and brought them back to Yahweh, the God of their fathers.

 5He appointed judges in the land in all the fortified cities of Judah, city by city,